 Editing Properties with Gizmos

-Some Properties can be edited using Gizmos in the scene.
+You can edit some properties using Gizmos in the scene.
 In order to enable gizmo editing, click the Show Property Gizmos button in the Inspector.
 Upon enabling property Gizmos, every property that can be edited using Gizmos will display Edit Gizmo buttons next to every property that can be edited using gizmos.